cristianoliveira/jafregle/README.md

 #How it works?

-It uses a alternative google url to request the translate that's why this lib may have performance issues.
+It uses an alternative google url to request the translate that's why this lib may have performance issues.
 Recommended to use only in prototypes applications.

 ###Is it free?